MathClubISIB/mathclubisib.github.io/content/resources/_index.md

   invertPagination: true
 ---

-This page contains links to different types of additional resources available on the Maths Club website.
+This page contains links to different types of additional resources available on the Math Club website.
 These include